-Consider Breyanzi® as soon as patients with R/R CLL or SLL have received at least 2 prior lines of therapy, including a BTKi and a BCL-2i1
+Breyanzi®: THE ONE for patients with 3L+ CLL or SLL who have received at least 2 prior lines of therapy, including a BTKi and a BCL-2i1

 An appropriate adult Breyanzi patient has received at least 2 prior lines of therapy, including a BTKi and a BCL-2i, is ECOG PS 0-1,* and can have standard- or high-risk disease features.1

-Cells are sent to a manufacturing site for purification, engineering, and expansion, delivering a defined ratio of CAR-positive viable T cells (consisting of 1:1 CD8 and CD4 components).
+Cells are sent to a manufacturing site for purification, engineering, and expansion, delivering a defined ratio of CAR-positive viable T cells (consisting of 1:1 CD8 and CD4 components).1

 Ensure that patients understand the risk (11%) of manufacturing failure.
 Rates of manufacturing failure in the commercial setting differ from rates in the clinical trial.1